State of Wisconsin

 Birding Wisconsin

-Recommended guidebook is Wisconsin’s Favorite Bird Haunts published by the Wisconsin Society for Ornithology.
-Revised in 2009, it contains detailed descriptions with maps of birding hotspots in every county of the state.
+The recommended guidebook is Wisconsin’s Favorite Bird Haunts published by the Wisconsin Society for Ornithology.
+The revised fifth edition (2009), contains detailed descriptions with maps of birding hotspots in every county of the state and is archived on their website.

 Contributors